CRATER TAKES A POWDER

 The names of the criminal gangs in 1930 New York area are accurate, except I added the ‘Chartreuse Gang’ to lampoon the ‘Purple Gang’.

-The headlines of the 1937 newspapers are genuine headlines from the named date.
+The headlines of the 1937 newspapers are genuine headlines from the named dates.

 The joke about ‘sving moosic’ refers to an actual popular tune at the time: “It don’t mean a thing if it ain’t got that swing.”
-I thought this was as obvious as a slap in the face, but, amazingly, no reviewer got it.
+I thought this was as obvious as a slap in the face, but, amazingly, no reviewer got it!
 It’s no excuse to say “that was before my time.”
-The 1930s was long before my time also.
+The 1930s was way before my time also.

 The 1930s automobiles are accurately named and portrayed.